DNS Management - How To Update Your IP Address

 The following steps walk through the process of locating your Rackspace Cloud Sites DNS entries so you can add them to your external DNS provider.
 This will ensure your DNS is pointing accurately to your Cloud Site.

-In the Control Panel, please click on Hosting > Cloud Sites.
+In the Cloud Sites Control Panel, please click on Hosting > Cloud Sites.

 Select the domain name for which you would like to obtain DNS information.

-Click on the "Domain" tab toward the top of your screen.
+Click on the "DNS" tab toward the top of your screen.

 This area will provide you with all of the DNS entries for your currently-viewed domain within Cloud Sites.
 The two entries you will certainly need will be the www.domain.com and the root domain.com as indicated in the screenshot below.

 Replicate these DNS entries to your external DNS provider.
 The process will differ depending on the service.